-As Africa’s premier opera company and South Africa’s largest permanent non-profit performing arts organisation.
+As Africa’s premier opera company and one of South Africa’s largest permanent non-profit performing arts organisation.
 The company maintains an energetic touring schedule that includes Porgy and Bess, African Angels, Mandela Trilogy, African Prophetess and Showboat.
 In this way, the CTO serves as a vibrant cultural ambassador showcasing South Africa’s unique singing talent to the rest of the world.

 The organisation provides unmatched skills development and hands on training to young artists from across the country.
 CTO’s Youth Development and Education department provides valuable musical training, free of charge, to more than 2 000 learners in rural and township communities each year.